Ōza (shogi)

 Ōza (王座) is one of the eight titles in Japanese professional shogi.

 The word literally means "king's seat", i.e., "throne".
 The tournament started in 1953 as a knockout tournament with three games in the final match and was a non-title tournament up until 1982.
 The challenger for the title is determined through three preliminary rounds.
 The player that wins three games out of five in the championship match becomes the new Ōza title holder.

 The tournament is sponsored by Nikkei, Inc. (日本経済新聞社 nihon keizai shinbunsha), a newspaper conglomerate that publishes The Nikkei and the Nikkei 225 stock market index.
+The current Ōza title holder is Takumi Itō.